 - Ability to manipulate and move objects

-The implementation of Web 3.0 will improve global connectivity and it will enhance the capabilities of a modern-day smartphone as we know it.
+The implementation of the third generation web will improve global connectivity and it will enhance the capabilities of a modern-day smartphone as we know it.